raymondworkshop/dev.zhlearning/notes.md

 #### 2022-08-17
 * GPU issues - cannot work on school server
+    - Found GPU0 Tesla K20c which is of cuda capability 3.5.
+    PyTorch no longer supports this GPU because it is too old.
+    The minimum cuda capability supported by this library is 3.7.

     - Found GPU1 Quadro K600 which is of cuda capability 3.0.
-    pyTorch no longer supports this GPU because it is too old.
+    PyTorch no longer supports this GPU because it is too old.
     The minimum cuda capability supported by this library is 3.7.
         + only <=torch 1.3.1 works